 5. You Can Specialize

 Most jobs within the field will require at least a bachelor’s degree.
-However, under the field of computer science, there is a further specialization that can be accomplished through a master’s degree.
+However, in the field of computer science, there is a further specialization that can be accomplished through a master’s degree.
 When earning either degree, you will touch upon many subjects, including algorithms, programming, bioinformatics, software engineering, computer policy, and more.

 Degree programs vary by location and enrollment status.
 Additionally, you can earn computer science degrees online, which offers a lot of flexibility.
-At the University of the People, you can make an associate’s or bachelor’s degree in the field.
+At the University of the People, you can earn an associate’s or bachelor’s degree in the field.
 Plus, our degrees are tuition-free, so you’ve got nothing to lose!

 6. Men Still Dominate the Field